ryanduchin/music-video-collector/README.md

 takes the eventCurrentTarget and overwrites the collection.comparator method bad way would then rerender the whole page

-** following - two separate tables for user or playlist, OR just have one column null?
-(OR doesnt matter?)
--> polymorphic association
 * grid system for feeds

 MVP: